 |icon_128x128.png||128 x 128|

 |icon_16x16.png||16 x 16|

-Now that you have all ten of the required PNG images for your iconset, create a folder with the name of your iconset i.e. iconname.iconset, where iconname is the name of the icon.
+Now that you have all ten of the required PNG assets for your iconset, create a folder with the name of your iconset i.e. iconname.iconset, where iconname is the name of the icon.
 OS X will ask you to confirm that you want to use .iconset for the extension, be sure to click yes on that confirmation window.

 That’s it!
 You have just created an iconset.
 You can preview your new iconset by selecting and then pressing the spacebar to open it in Quick Look.
 Below is a preview of a custom icon I recently built for JetBrains PhpStorm: